TeamDev-IP/JxBrowser-Gallery/desktop-web-app/README.md

 ### Description

-The project is a desktop application that uses web UI on ShadCN to display regular application preferences.
+The project is a desktop application that uses web UI on Shadcn to display regular application preferences.

 ## Prerequisites